We may receive a commission on purchases made from links.

 Dredge the chicken in the flour mixture, but don't let it sit too long

 Now that your fryer oil is nice and hot, it's time to fry.
-We would be remiss if we didn't warn you that you're going to get messy in this step.
+We would be remiss if we didn't warn you that you're going to get pretty messy in this step.
 There is absolutely no way to avoid creating a claw-like coating on your fingers as you combine the buttermilk-coated chicken with the dry flour.
 You can try to minimize the damage by using one hand to grab the chicken out of the buttermilk and the other to coat it in flour, but you'll still get a little messy.

 We found the best method here was to dip the chicken into the flour one time only, pushing it down hard to make sure the flour adheres.
 If you just try to dunk-and-go, the coating will fall off as the chicken fries.
 And, if you try to double dip — coating with buttermilk and flour again after the initial coating — the crust will become too thick and won't be as crispy as the single coat.

 The other key to success here is to go straight from the flour into the hot oil.
 Many recipes call for resting the chicken for a period of time after coating it in flour, but we didn't like the way that chicken tasted.
-In his book The Food Lab: Better Home Cooking Through Science, J. Kenji López-Alt confirms that rested dredged chicken gives the flour time to absorb too much moisture.
+In his book "The Food Lab: Better Home Cooking Through Science," J. Kenji López-Alt confirms that rested dredged chicken gives the flour time to absorb too much moisture.
 That led to a tough, brittle crust instead of the crispy, crunchy exterior we were going for.

 Always let the oil come back up to temp before adding more chicken

-When it comes to frying food, there are two important rules: don't overcrowd the fryer, and always wait for the temperatures to return to normal before frying the next batch.
+When it comes to frying food, there are two important rules: Don't overcrowd the fryer, and always wait for the temperatures to return to normal before frying the next batch.
 The basic principle is the same for both rules.
 When you add cold or room temperature food to a hot fryer, the temperature of the oil will drop.
 If the temperature gets too low, the coating on the chicken will absorb too much oil, becoming sad and soggy.

 Your best bet to maintain the right frying temperature is to let the oil preheat to 350 degrees Fahrenheit before adding any chicken.
-Then, don't overcrowd the pan too much; in our 8-quart Dutch oven, we fried the chicken in two batches, cooking only four pieces of chicken at one time.
+Then, don't overcrowd the pan too much.
+In our 8-quart Dutch oven, we fried the chicken in two batches, cooking only four pieces of chicken at one time.
 After about 12 minutes, the first batch should be golden brown and crispy, but you can't add the second batch right away.
 It's important to wait for the temperature to return to 350 degrees before adding more chicken.

 Hot hold the chicken in the oven before serving